SHS’ Repairing Responsibilities

 - Repairs to garden fencing, gates and boundary walls to private gardens

-Where a tenant fails to carry out repairs for which they are responsible, SHS may carry out the work and recover the cost of the work from them.
+Where a resident fails to carry out repairs for which they are responsible, SHS may carry out the work and recover the cost of the work from them.
 Once we have carried out the repair, it may then be appropriate to recharge the tenant in line with our Recharges policy.

 Tenants will be recharged for replacement lock changes, keys, glazing if there is no associated police/crime reference number and out of hours callouts that relate to something that is a tenant’s responsibility.